-needs close to home, increasing housing types and availability through residential suites and infill, and ensuring that any new peripheral developments meet higher standards of building efficiency and support the use of electric vehicles (EVs).
-Encouraging growth in existing serviced areas instead of undeveloped lands on the city's periphery while respecting the Aberdeen Plan's (2008) Growth Management Boundary reduces the need for and high per capita cost of building and maintaining new infrastructure.
+Building upon the recent increase in multi-family housing in Kamloops, low-carbon development strategies focus on prioritizing increased housing density located near amenities, services, and jobs, with access to sustainable transportation options.
+This Big Move addresses emissions from buildings and transportation in several ways, including promoting mixed-use development within existing neighbourhoods to provide more daily needs close to home, increasing housing types and availability through residential suites and infill, and ensuring that any new peripheral developments meet higher standards of building efficiency and support the use of electric vehicles (EVs).
+Encouraging growth in existing serviced areas instead of undeveloped lands on the city's periphery, while respecting the Aberdeen Growth Management Boundary, reduces the cost of building and maintaining new infrastructure.
 Shifting to more efficient and compact land use also preserves more land for agriculture, recreation, and ecological conservation, which enhances carbon sequestration and climate change adaptation.